Alfred A. Mansour III, MD

 Biography

 Certified by the American Board of Orthopedic Surgery, Dr. Mansour completed dual fellowships in both Orthopedic Sports Medicine and Pediatric Orthopedic Surgery with an emphasis on the full spectrum of hip preservation.
 His combined training experiences have shaped his subspecialized expertise and approach to both sports medicine and hip preservation in children and athletic adults.
 He is one of only a handful of surgeons nationally employing both arthroscopic and open surgical techniques including periacetabular osteotomy for complex hip problems including femoroacetabular impingement (FAI) and hip dysplasia.
-He also specializes in fractures and growth plate injuries of the extremities, patellar instability, osteochondritis dissecans (OCD), ACL ruptures, and cartilage injuries of the elbow, hip, knee and ankle.
+He also specializes in fractures and growth plate injuries of the extremities, patellar instability, osteochondritis dissecans (OCD), ACL ruptures, and cartilage injuries of the hip and knee.
+His knee expertise includes complex knee osteotomies in the athletic population.

-Dr. Mansour received his undergraduate degree from Texas A&M University in College Station, Texas, while becoming a seven-time NCAA All-American swimmer and finalist for NCAA National Scholar Athlete of the Year.
-His experience at the elite level of athletics as a competitor and physician give him a unique perspective in caring for the high-level athlete of all ages.
+Dr. Mansour received his undergraduate degree from Texas A&M University in College Station, Texas, while becoming a seven-time NCAA All-American swimmer and a finalist for NCAA National Scholar Athlete of the Year.
+His experience at the elite level of athletics as a competitor and physician gives him a unique perspective in caring for high-level athletes of all ages.

 He attended medical school at Louisiana State University Health Sciences Center in New Orleans, Louisiana.
 He completed both his internship and residency at Vanderbilt University Medical Center in Nashville, Tennessee.
 Dr. Mansour went on to complete a fellowship in Pediatric Orthopedic Surgery at Children’s Hospital Colorado and an additional fellowship in Sports Medicine from the prestigious Steadman Hawkins Denver Clinic, serving as an assistant team physician to the Denver Broncos Football Club and Colorado Rockies Baseball organization.

-His research interests include various areas of sports medicine and hip preservation and he has presented at a multitude of national meetings.
-He has numerous publications in a variety of orthopedic journals and frequently lectures on the topics of hip preservation in adolescent and young adults, pediatric sports medicine, and trauma.
+His research interests include knee osteotomies and deformity in sports medicine and hip preservation and he has presented at a multitude of national meetings.
+He has numerous publications in a variety of orthopedic journals and frequently lectures on the topics of hip preservation in adolescents and young adults, knee alignment, and osteotomies in sports medicine, pediatric sports medicine, and trauma.

 Education